NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 ## Imperative constructs

-If you need to, there are some imperative programming constructs you can use.
-We recommend that you only use this if you need to compute an iterative solution to something.
+If necessary, there are some imperative programming constructs you can use.
+We recommend that you use this only if you have to compute an iterative solution to something.

 A \<block\> can be given an optional *iteration tag* by writing